The CSA Cloud Controls Matrix (CCM) is a cybersecurity control framework for cloud computing.

 The CCM is used as the standard to assess the security posture of organizations on the Security, Trust, Assurance and Risk (STAR) registry.
 The STAR program promotes flexible, incremental and multi-layered certifications that integrate with popular third-party assessments to avoid duplication of effort and cost.

-Use the CCM Questionnaire to Assess Cloud Providers
+Use the CAIQ Questionnaire to Assess Cloud Providers

-The Consensus Assessments Initiative Questionnaire (CAIQ) is a companion to the CCM that provides a set of “yes or no” questions a cloud consumer or auditor may wish to ask a cloud provider.
-Based off of the security controls in the CCM, the questions can be used to document which security controls exist in a provider’s IaaS, PaaS, and SaaS offerings.
-Over 500 organizations currently use the CAIQ to submit self-assessments on the STAR registry.
+The CAIQ provides a set of “yes or no” questions based on the security controls in the CCM that a cloud consumer or auditor may wish to ask a cloud provider.
+Over 1000 organizations currently use the CAIQ to submit self-assessments on the STAR registry.

 Join the Working Group